-Before you event start!
+Before your event starts!
 Set the photo scavenger hunt rules up so that the best photo wins.
-Not the team who takes the largest amount of photos or correct photos, but the photo that creates biggest amount of excitement in the end.
+Not the team that takes the largest amount of photos or correct photos, but the photo that creates the biggest amount of excitement in the end.

 So players know that is is ok to skip some of the photos but know that they need to get some very good ones.
-Sometimes we hear clients saying that this can not be done because people will just make one photo and leave.
-We say:”Have faith.
+Sometimes we hear clients saying that this can not be done because people will just take one photo and leave.
+We say: “Have faith.
 Players will do their best.”
 And they have delivered.

 Run the rating event in the evening in the following way:

 3. Now you should have around 5-15 photos.
 It is time to actually vote on the best photo.
 We have used voting, but what works really well is the noise level.
 The photo that gets the loudest applause will win.
-If two are equal, run rematch with those.
+If the two are equal, run a rematch with those.
 We use the equipment to measure the noise level.
-You can easily do this by free noise level app for your smartphone.
-Or just use your ear.
+You can easily do this by using one of these decibel meter apps.